-The conference aims to expose the threats at a strategic level before looking toward the more nebulous ‘grey zone’ that is neither war nor peace.
-The sessions will then discuss what we need to operate with our allies and partners.
-The day will conclude with our vision of bi-lateral engagement with industry over the coming decade.
-It will describe how both the British Army and the defence industry could work as a coalition during the acquisition process and through more involvement through the life of programmes and beyond.
+The conference aimed to expose the threats at a strategic level before looking toward the more nebulous ‘grey zone’ that is neither war nor peace.
+The sessions then discussed what we need to operate with our allies and partners.
+The day concluded with our vision of bi-lateral engagement with industry over the coming decade.
+It described how both the British Army and the defence industry could work as a coalition during the acquisition process and through more involvement through the life of programmes and beyond.

-The British Army's Senior Leadership Team will deliver presentations under the following four sub-themes:
+The British Army's Senior Leadership Team delivered presentations under the following four sub-themes:

 Session 1: The Future Starts Now - Delivering Decisive Advantage